hzitoun/machine_learning_from_scratch_matlab_python/README.md

 # ML Course By Stanford University On Coursera
 All the work done by me as a part of Coursera's Machine Learning Course + A Vectorized Python 🐍 implementation resembling as closely as possible to both provided and personally-completed code in the octave/matlab.
 ## What is this course about?
-It's an excellent Stanford University Coursera course from the leaders of AI.
+It's an excellent Stanford University Coursera course on machine learning and the maths behind.
 It is taught by [Andrew Ng](https://en.wikipedia.org/wiki/Andrew_Ng) a genius and an excellent popularizer, which is a rare combination.

 ## 🐍 Python Implementation
 Since the course uses Octave/Matlab in programming assignments, I reimplemented each assignment in Python using only NumPy, SciPy, and Matplotlib https://github.com/hzitoun/coursera_machine_learning_course/tree/master/algorithms_in_python